List of American supercentenarians: Maggie Barnes

 Her exact year of birth has been disputed.
-Though the year 1882 is written in her family bible, the 1900 US Census records her birth year as 1881 and her marriage license claims that she was born in 1880.
-Authenticating to what was put on the family Bible, Barnes lived for 115 years and 319 days.
+Though the year 1882 is written in her family bible, her marriage license claims that she was born in 1880.
+Authenticating to what was put on the family Bible, Barnes may have lived for 115 years and 319 days.

 Adelina Domingues

-Adelina Domingues (February 19, 1888 – August 21, 2002) was a Cape Verdean American supercentenarian who was the world's oldest person from the May 28, 2002, death of fellow 114-year-old British born, American woman Grace Clawson, until her own death less than three months later.
+Adelina Domingues (February 19, 1888 – August 21, 2002) was a Cape Verdean American supercentenarian who was the world's oldest person from the death of 114-year-old British-American woman Grace Clawson on May 28, 2002, to her own death less than three months later.
 Domingues was born in Cape Verde.
 Domingues's Italian father was a harbor pilot by profession, and her mother was Portuguese by ethnicity.
-She married a ship captain in 1907, and moved to the United States that year.
+She married in 1907, and moved to the United States that year.
 Her husband died from cancer in 1950.
 Domingues was a missionary from the Church of the Nazarene in Cape Verde and other parts of Africa, and also a religious preacher when she lived in Massachusetts, as well as an expert seamstress.

-Domingues was a firm believer in the American Dream, was deeply religious, had conservative political views and was a pen pal of former President of the United States Ronald Reagan.
+Domingues was deeply religious, had conservative political views and was a pen pal of former President of the United States Ronald Reagan.
 She had four children, but only one of them (a son, Frank) reached adulthood.
-Frank died in 1998 at the age of 71, with Adelina outliving him by four years.
+Frank died in 1998 at the age of 71.
 Domingues died at a nursing home in the San Diego, California, area on August 21, 2002, at age 114 years and 183 days.
-She had claimed she was actually one year older, or 115 years old, but her family and Cape Verdean diplomats did some research and discovered her baptismal information, from which they concluded that Domingues was 114 years old when she died.
+She had claimed she was actually one year older, but her family and Cape Verdean diplomats did some research and discovered her baptismal information, from which they concluded that Domingues was 114 years old when she died.